 Neuroscience-based research techniques allow researchers to identify, attribute, and measure consumers’ subconscious, emotional reactions to marketing stimulus.

 This information can then be used to optimise the holistic (conscious plus subconscious) appeal of your adverts, brands and packaging.

-Brandspeak offers market-leading solutions in relation to two of the most commonly used neuroscience techniques:
+Brandspeak offers market-leading solutions in relation to three of the most commonly used neuroscience techniques: